jeaye/toybox/httpd-asm/README.md

 latest code.

 ### Why build this?
-I wanted to know what it was like to build a super bare-bones static file server in x86 Assembly.
-Now I do.
+I wanted to know what it was like to build a super bare-bones web server in x86 Assembly.
+Now I know.